slalom/kafka-demo/kafka-streams/README.md

  # How to edit the code?

- Open up the project and under src/main/java - there is a KafkaStreams class.
+ Open up the project and under src/main/java - there is a KafkaStreamsClient class.
 This class is Java code and can be modified to read from Twitter or any other data source.